 But they are not telling you the truth.

-If you have reasonable income sufficient to cover the monthly payment, a modification is nearly assured of an FHA mortgage.
+If you have a reasonable income sufficient to cover the monthly payment, a modification of an FHA mortgage is nearly assured.

-We can help you with the loan modification process to assure your chances of getting a fair deal as the law protects your right to file a modification application, and have it reviewed.
+We can help you with the loan modification process to ensure your chances of getting a fair deal, as the law protects your right to file a modification application and have it reviewed.

 Non-FHA mortgages may not have a modification process in place, at least as of this writing.
-Ideally, loan servicers would be proactive to try to help you now rather than wait and see what the government does for them.
-In 2008 mortgage servicers automatically foreclosed on homes after 3 months of non-payments and a default on the loan whether there was a loan modification worked on or not.
+Ideally, loan servicers would be proactive in trying to help you now rather than wait and see what the government does for them.
+In 2008, mortgage servicers automatically foreclosed on homes after 3 months of non-payments and a default on the loan, whether there was a loan modification worked on or not.

 This practice, known as dual-tracking, is no longer allowed.
 We have experience with this mortgage servicing violation.
 We have successfully sued the mortgage servicer for damages for this violation.
 In some cases, this action also got the homeowner the loan modification.